kgdunn/pid-book/univariate-review/univariate-review.rst

 .. question::

-    There are two analytical techniques for measuring BOD (see question 1).
+    There are two analytical techniques for measuring BOD.
 You wish to evaluate the two testing procedures, so that you can select the test which has lower cost, and fastest turn-around time, but without a compromise in accuracy.
 Is there a difference in accuracy between the two methods?
 Are you happy with this answer?
 These are the data:

 	=============== =================
 	Dilution method Manometric method